 With white-sand beaches, calm turquoise water, numerous accommodation options, and excellent nightlife and diving, Gili T attracts a wide range of travellers.

-Even though many things had changed over the past decade, one thing remained the same: it’s a busy, beautiful, party island.
+Even though many things had changed over the past decade, some things remained the same: it’s a busy, beautiful, party island.

 Table of Contents

 Read on to learn about our personal experience on the largest of the Gili islands, the things to see and do there, where to stay, and more.

 According to stats on Statista.com, from January to October 2018 Bali received over 5.1 million arrivals at its international airport.
 Since there’s an easy, direct fast ferry boat from Bali to Gili Trawangan, it’s no surprise that this island receives a lot of those visitors.

 There are no motorized vehicles or dogs on the island, meaning you won’t choke on vehicle pollution or have to deal with dogs barking through the night.
 If you’re looking to chill out on the beach with a good book, there are lots of sandy spaces to do just that.
 And, for those who are keen to do some scuba diving, there are loads of dive shops here as well.

 If you’re a backpacker, a solo traveller looking to have a good time, a beach bum, or a scuba diver, then Gili Trawangan is the place for you.

 When thinking about where to stay on Gili Trawangan, you’ll want to consider what sort of holiday experience you’re looking for.
 If you want to be in the thick of it, party at night, scuba dive during the day and have easy access to restaurants and bars, then you’ll want to be on the east coast.

 The western part of the island has some luxury hotels and resorts, and not a lot else (it’s much less developed on this side).
 The south and north ends of the island are fairly quiet as well.
 The center of the island, down the small roads, is where you’ll find residential homes and some Airbnbs.